TheNitesWhoSay/RareCpp/README.md

 ## Field
-Information provided to REFLECT is used to generate meta-data about your classes fields in the form of "Field" objects stored in a sub-class of your object titled "Class", Field objects come in two flavors but both share the following members:
+Information provided to REFLECT is used to generate meta-data about your classes fields in the form of "Field" objects stored in a nested-class of your object titled "Class", Field objects come in two flavors but both share the following members:

 1. name
 2. typeStr